johnsonjh/lzpack/README.md

 ## Building from source

 **LZPACK** needs **only an ANSI C89 compiler** to build on any UNIX‑like system.

-GCC, Clang, PCC, NVIDIA HPC SDK C/C++, Oracle Studio C/C++, DMD ImportC, CompCert C, Open64, PathScale EKOPath, IBM XL C/C++, IBM Open XL C/C++, and МЦСТ LCC are regularly tested.
+The GNU GCC, LLVM Clang, PCC, NVIDIA HPC SDK C/C++, Oracle Studio C/C++, DMD ImportC, CompCert C, Open64, PathScale EKOPath, IBM XL C/C++, IBM Open XL C/C++, and МЦСТ LCC compilers are regularly tested.

 * To build a native binary, just run `make` (or `gmake`), which builds **StubASM**, assembles the stubs, and then compiles `lzpack`: